davxiao/cdk-typescript-demo/README.md

 ```

-The reason we specify subnets is because we want to import existing VPC as opppose to creating a new one in this example.
+The reason I specify subnets is because I want to import existing VPC as opppose to creating a new VPC for this example.

-When it's done, add the following code in `bin/cdk-typescript-demo.ts`
+When it's done, go add the following code in `bin/cdk-typescript-demo.ts`

 ```ts
 const process = require('process');